 Changes for Windows Vista, 7, 8.1, and 10

-Many of the changes in KEDIT for Windows 1.6 were made to help KEDIT run better under Windows Vista.
-While Vista was the motivation for these changes, they all also apply to Windows 7, Windows 8, Windows 8.1, and Windows 10.
-Most of them also affect KEDIT when running under earlier versions of Windows, so everyone upgrading to KEDIT for Windows 1.6 should review them:
+Many of the changes in KEDIT for Windows 1.6 were originally made to help KEDIT run better under Windows Vista, but they all also apply under Windows 7, Windows 8.1, and Windows 10.

 KEDIT had been using a very old install program that did not run well under Vista, and did not run at all on 64-bit versions of Windows.
 KEDIT's new install program has been built with NSIS (Nullsoft Scriptable Install System).